fightforthefuture/defendcrypto.org/README.md

-# fftf-starter-template
+# DefendCrypto.org

-> A Fight for the Future website
+> A Kin & Fight for the Future website

 ## Build Setup